5ecompendium/bestiary/_posts/2016-02-29-ogre-zombie.markdown

 **Challenge** 2 (450 XP)

-Undead Fortitude.
-If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
+***Undead Fortitude.*** If damage reduces the zombie to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the zombie drops to 1 hit point instead.

+**Actions**

-**Actions** Morningstar.
-Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 13 (2d8 + 4) bludgeoning damage.360 Appendix A: Miscellaneous Creatures This appendix contains statistics for various animals, vermin, and other critters.
-The stat blocks are organized alphabetically by creature name.
+***Morningstar.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+Hit: 13 (2d8 + 4) bludgeoning damage.